syncfusion-content/windowsforms-docs/WindowsForms/CodedUI/codedUI.md

 ### Creating Coded UI Project

-**CUIT** should contain the coded UI test project.
-When your application does not contain the **CUIT** project, create a new project.
+CUIT should contain the coded UI test project.
+When your application does not contain the CUIT project, create a new project.
 In the Solutions Explorer, on the shortcut menu of the solution, choose Add, New Project, and then select either Visual Basic or Visual C#.
 Next, choose Test, Coded UI Test.

-In case, the **Coded** **UI** test project does not appear on Visual Studio, you may be using a version that does not support **CUIT**.
-To create **CUIT**, you need to use Visual Studio Enterprise edition.
+In case, the Coded UI test project does not appear on Visual Studio, you may be using a version that does not support CUIT.
+To create CUIT, you need to use Visual Studio Enterprise edition.